 How much is the sales tax?

-- Sales tax is calculated on the total of your order after reduction for any discount.
+- Sales tax is calculated on the total of your order after any discounts or promotions

-- The amount of tax charged to your order depends on your delivery address.
+- The tax amount charged on your order depends on your delivery address

-- We'll always show you how much sales tax you'll be charged when you go to checkout.
+- We'll always show you how much sales tax you'll be charged at checkout

-- The sales tax shown at checkout will be for your default address so this may change if you change your shipping address.
+- The sales tax shown at checkout will be for your default address, so the amount shown may change if you change your shipping address

-- You can find out more info about sales tax by visiting your state website.
+- You can find out more info about sales tax by visiting the government’s website

 What about sales tax holidays?

-For more information on sales tax holidays, including qualifying items, you can visit your state or U.S. territories department of revenue (or equivalent) website.
+For more information on sales tax holidays, including qualifying items, you can visit your province’s department of revenue (or equivalent) website.

 Sales tax holidays may only apply to specific items, so tax may still be calculated on items if they do not qualify.

-In most states, the obligation to collect sales tax applies to secondhand items as well as to new items.
+In Canada, the obligation to collect sales tax applies to secondhand items as well as to new items.

 If you receive a refund for your order, the sales tax that you paid will also be refunded back to your original payment method.